telatin/seqfu2/docs/tools/cat.md

   --split CHAR           Split basename at this char [default: .]
-  --part INT             After splitting the basename, take this part [default: 1] --basename-sep STRING  Separate basename from the rest with this [default: _]
+  --part INT             After splitting the basename, take this part [default: 1] --basename-sep STRING  Separate basename from the rest with this [default: _] --zero-pad INT         Zero pad the counter to INT digits [default: 0]

 Sequence comments:
   -s, --strip-comments   Remove original sequence comments